Esenthusiast/SpringBoard-PUBMED/README.md

         - use regression model (R score, 0.05 varience)

 Use Cases:

 People who publish want to optimize their impact
     - timing, seasonality and/or funding
 pharmaceutical companies track trends of

-   Notes:
-  impact score defined as number of links to paper within an amount of time

           A list of UIDs (i.e. PMIDs).Abstract view, formatted in plain text.MEDLINE view, including the field indicators.The full XML of the record.